zenlizard77/petclinic/README.md

 The plugin section is found under the Manage Jenkins Menu.

 ### Tools:
-Additionally under Manage Jenkins --> Tools make sure to configure the Maven, JDK, Docker, Git, and JFrog sections are set to install automatically or are configured as you wish.
+Additionally under Manage Jenkins --> Tools make sure to configure the Maven, JDK, Docker, Git, and JFrog sections to install automatically or are configured as you wish.

 ### Credentials:
 Make sure to enter credentials for the following: